konex5/pymdot11_doc/docs/content/limits/index.rst

 :math:\chi.
 Of course, this dimension is reached when the entanglement of the particles in the system exceeds the ability of the matrix product state to describe them.
-Thus a good criterion to stop the simulation would theoreticaly be once we reach the bond dimension -- because the matrix product state is not able to describe the system within the wished precision anymore.
-In practice, this arises to early and one could track the precision lost long after the maximal bond dimension was reached.
+Thus a good criterion to stop the simulation would theoretically be once we reach the bond dimension -- because the matrix product state is not able to describe the system within the wished precision anymore.
+In practice, this arises too early and one could track the precision lost long after the maximal bond dimension was reached.

 Furthermore, running simulations with increased bond dimension can give